 Many more "definite" dates passed until eventually the council would not be drawn on committing to further dates.

 Much of the delay was down to a stand-off between the council and contractor.

 The council refused to accept the busway from the contractor until a list of perceived faults was rectified; the contractor did not accept they were faults.

-The cost has risen hugely and the council hope to claim back the overspend from the contractor.
+The cost rose hugely and the council hoped to claim back the overspend from the contractor.
+This was

-As early as March 2010, council reports stated that legal action will be inevitable and that the issue of costs will might not be resolved until 2014/2015.
+As early as March 2010, council reports stated that legal action would be inevitable and that the issue of costs might not be resolved until 2014/2015.

-The busway has now (July 2011) been handed over to the council who have appointed a new contractor to rectify the faults.
+The busway was handed over been handed over to the council in July 2011 who appointed a new contractor to rectify the faults.

-The council have set a new opening date of August 7th 2011 and published initial timetables.
+The busway opened in August 2011 and initial timetables were published.
 The timetables make interesting reading compared with historical

 records and current alternative methods.